 - 7.5.1 To ensure an accurate overview of demand at an airport, airlines must cancel planned flights that they will not operate as soon as possible.
-Even at short notice, it may be possible to improve the schedules of other operators. - 7.5.2 In particular, flights that an airline does not intend to operate should be returned in accordance with the Calendar of Coordination Activities, by the Series Return Deadline.
+Even at short notice, it may be possible to improve the schedules of other operators. - 7.5.2 In particular, flights that an airline does not intend to operate should be returned in accordance with the Calendar of Coordination Activities, as soon as possible and no later than the Series Return Deadline.